Glossary

 Brokerage

-Section titled “Brokerage”A fixed percentage fee paid to the broker for arranging a reinsurance transaction, typically 1–3% of premium.
+Section titled “Brokerage”A fixed percentage fee paid to the broker for arranging a reinsurance transaction, typically a small share of premium.

 Burning Cost